 When we talk about unity, we refer to the concept of the designer, which will in the majority of cases create a thoughtful relationship between living room, dining area, bedrooms and bathroom.
 This can be accomplished through repetition of certain colours, patterns and lines, to develop an overriding theme.
 However, with too much unity you run the risk of your concept drifting into monotony.
 This is why perfecting the balancing act between variance and unity is such an important task.

-Functionality isn’t a word that creative people are often keen to acknowledge, and yet the importance of this consideration in interior design can’t be understated.
+Functionality isn’t a word that creative people are always keen to acknowledge, and yet the importance of this consideration in interior design can’t be understated.
 At every stage of the design process, the question: ‘What is this room going to be used for?’ should never be far from one’s mind.
 Space planning has to come first, which includes the definition of the route taken when moving through the room.
 This will more or less dictate furniture placement and layout.
 If the room leaves something to be desired in terms of proficiency for its function before any interior work has even been carried out, it is the interior designer’s task to maximise the efficiency of the space using the tools at their disposal.
 It’s not always about creating beauty and sophistication; great interior design can sometimes be about manipulating the space and stripping out the design to a minimalistic state for the sake of usability.

 The experience of a space is 90% dependent upon the materials featured.
-There is no disputing this fact.
 Materials that look and feel great will always have a more positive effect on those that are of poor quality.
 As a rule, we say that the more natural materials we can incorporate, the better.
 Linen, silk and natural wood are popular with interior designers for a reason – they exude quality.
 But quality isn’t always represented by cost, and the ability to understand what represents the ultimate in comfort, quality and sustainability (long-lasting) will usually only come with experience and a good deal of research.